Dolphin Mall: 2001–2002: Grand opening and early years

-After opening
+2005–present: Expansions and acquisitions

-Expansion plans announced in 2005 and completed in 2007 added Bass Pro Shops to the mall, as well as a Courtyard by Marriott hotel on the periphery.
+Expansion plans announced in December 2005 added Bass Pro Shops to the mall, as well as a Courtyard by Marriott hotel on the periphery.
 Additionally, a number of condominiums were developed around the mall at this point.

-In 2010, Bloomingdale's opened its first outlet stores in the chain, doing so at both Dolphin Mall and Sawgrass Mills.
-At the time of the mall's tenth anniversary in 2011, research by Taubman Centers reported it to be one of the top 20 performing malls in the United States, which the company attributed to strong tourism and a different tenant mix than Sawgrass Mills.
+In January 2010, Bloomingdale's - The Outlet Store announced that it would open its first location in Florida at the mall.
+At the time of the mall's 10th anniversary in March 2011, research by Taubman Centers reported it to be one of the top 20 performing malls in the United States, which the company attributed to strong tourism and a different tenant mix than Sawgrass Mills.
 Additionally, while Sawgrass Mills tended to have more upscale stores such as Donna Karan, Taubman sought more lower-cost tenants at Dolphin Mall as a means of attracting tourists and families.
 IKEA announced plans in 2013 to build its second South Florida store adjacent to the mall.

-An expansion begun in 2014 added a parking garage and five restaurants to the front of the mall.
+Another expansion began in November 2014 added a parking garage and five restaurants to the front of the mall.
 According to a 2014 study, the most popular non-American demographics of Dolphin Mall were Colombians and Brazilians.
 This book noted that it was common for Colombians to shop at malls in the United States because they often had drastically lower prices than found at malls in Colombia.
 Dolphin Mall developed its own smartphone app in 2016, which helps assist shoppers in navigating malls and finding deals at individual stores.
-Also in 2016, Sports Authority (which acquired Oshman's) closed its location at the mall and sold it back to Taubman Centers.
+Also, in July 2016, Sports Authority (which acquired Oshman's) closed its location at the mall, as the company went out of business after filing for Chapter 7 bankruptcy in May of that year (previously Chapter 11 in March) and sold the location back to Taubman Centers.

-During the COVID-19 pandemic, Dolphin Mall was temporarily closed to the public.
-After it reopened, areas such as its children's play place were closed to the public, and areas of the mall were cleaned and disinfected daily.
+In February 2020, Simon Property Group, which also owns Sawgrass Mills, acquired an 80% stake in Taubman for $3.6 billion, placing their entire mall portfolio, including Dolphin Mall, under their ownership and management.
+The mall was placed under Simon's The Mills subsidiary.
+(Note: However, Dolphin Mall has nothing to do with the Mills Corporation despite being a direct competitor to Sawgrass Mills.)
+During the COVID-19 pandemic, Dolphin Mall was temporarily closed to the public in March 2020, alongside other Simon properties.
+After it reopened in May of that year, areas such as its children's play place were closed to the public, and areas of the mall were cleaned and disinfected daily.

+An Ashley Stewart pop-up opened in early October 2021.
+Windsor Fashions debuted at the mall in July 2022.
+By July 30, 2026, Dolphin Mall featured the Eko Padel & Pickle indoor sports and cafe venue, alongside Primark, a renovated CMX Cinemas Dolphin 19 & IMAX cinema, JD Sports, Sephora, Miami-Dade County's first LandShark Bar & Grill, Miniso, and Luli Fama.
+Fabletics and Pop Mart would follow in August of that year.